eric-brechemier/within/README.md

       // definition of module 1, part 3
     });

-  A module is identified by a name which starts with a domain and a path that correspond to a space where you would be able to post contents on the Web (although you don't have to).
-The intent is to avoid clashes with modules defined by different people and organizations, or even yourself in the future:
+  A module is identified by a domain name and a path forming the module name which roughly corresponds to a space where you would be able to publish contents on the Web (although you don't have to):

     example.tld/hypothetic/path/to/module

+  The intent is to avoid clashes with modules defined by different people and organizations, or even yourself in the future.

-  The callback function runs immediately, within the context of an object that holds data for the module; the same object is provided in all parts of the module.
+  The callback function runs immediately, within the context of an object that holds data for the module; the same object is provided in all parts of the module:

+    within( "example.org/module1", function( get, set, publish, subscribe ) {
+      // 'this' refers to semi-private module data
+    });

-  Four functions are provided as arguments to the callback to interact with data and publish events within the confines of this shared symbolic space.
+  Four functions are provided as arguments to the callback to interact with data and publish events within the confines of this shared symbolic space:

+  * get( name ) - get the value of a property in module data
+  * set( name, value ) - set the value of a property in module data
+  * publish( name, value ) - set the value of a property and publish an event
+  * subscribe( name, listener ) - subscribe to an event published in the module

-  The get() and set() functions simply get and set properties in the data object, without publishing any event.
-Since the data object can also be accessed as 'this' in the callback function, properties can also be set and retrieved directly.
+  The get() and set() functions simply get and set properties in the module data, without publishing any event.
+Since the data object can also be accessed as '`this`' in the callback function, properties can also be set and retrieved directly.

-  The advantage of get() over direct access through 'this' is that it only retrieves the value of own properties stored directly in the data object, and not the value of properties inherited from the Object prototype chain, which allows to use the data object as a hash, without tripping on [special names such as 'constructor' or 'hasOwnProperty'][OBJECT_PROTOTYPE].
+  The advantage of get() over direct access through '`this`' is that it only retrieves the value of *own* properties stored directly in the data object, and not the value of properties *inherited* from the Object prototype chain, which allows to use the data object as a hash, without tripping on [special names such as 'constructor' or 'hasOwnProperty'][OBJECT_PROTOTYPE].

   [OBJECT_PROTOTYPE]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/prototype

-  A disadvantage of get() compared with direct access through 'this' is that it does not provide any means to differentiate between an unset value and a value explicitly set to null.
+  A disadvantage of get() compared with direct access through '`this`' is that it does not provide any means to differentiate between an unset value and a value explicitly set to null.
 In both cases, get() returns null: